Webhooks

 - Be idempotent on

-flow_ids— CoinTracker may re-deliver the same export on retry. - Return:
+txn_id— CoinTracker may re-deliver the same transaction across retries or pages. - Return:

-- Handle pagination — large users may produce multiple POSTs for the same
+- Handle pagination — large users will produce multiple POSTs for the same workflow run.
+Use

 Body shape